glauberbrack/react-hooks/README.md

 ```

 ## 📁 Documentation
-I also wrote a full documentation and explanation of this hooks.
-Enojy it!
+I also wrote a full documentation and explanation of those Hooks on Notion.
+Enjoy it!

 [PORTUGUESE 🇧🇷](https://www.notion.so/glauberbrack/React-Hooks-4b403873dacd4e36870c647eeacd6f3e)